elixirbeats/abletoolz/README.md

 `"abletoolz D:\somefolder"` Finds all sets in directory and all subdirectories.
 If "backup", "Backup" or "abletoolz_backup" are in any of the path hierarchy, those sets is skipped.

-NOTE: On windows, do NOT include the ending backslash!
+NOTE: On Windows, do NOT include the ending backslash when you have quotes!
 There is a bug with powershell in how it handles backslashes and how python interprets backslashes as escape characters:

 `abletoolz "D:\somefolder\"` # BAD

 `abletoolz "D:\somefolder"` # GOOD